 - When did the accident occur?

-While you may need to speak with your own insurance company to notify them of the accident, we caution you to be careful what you say.
+While you may need to speak with your own insurance company to notify them of the accident, you should be careful what you say.
 Beware of questions that ask about fault.
-Do not give details beyond the basics of time and place, and names involved.
-They will obtain more information from the police report and other sources.
+Do not give details beyond the basics of time and place and the people involved because they can get more information from the police report and other sources.

-Insurers, even when you are the policyholder, attempt to remain unbiased when it comes to determining fault.
 If the insurance adjuster in your case has reason to believe you were to blame for the collision, they may lower how much they pay out or refuse your claim entirely.
 Louisiana Civil Code Article 2323 states that the percentage that you are at fault dictates how much you can get for damage done to you.